jthalpern/jthalpern.github.io/_pages/Scrivener.md

 # Scrivener Quick-Start Guide for Novelists (Windows)

 Scrivener is a powerful software tool for writing a book.
-But with a host of complex features and a nearly 800-page user manual, using it for the first time can be intimidating.
-This guide is designed to get you started.
+But with a host of complex features and a nearly 800-page user manual, getting started as a new user can be overwhelming.
+This guide is designed to walk you through the basics.
 It demonstrates: